onera/paradigm/README.md

 ## Issues ##

-Issues can be reported directly on the [Issues](https://gitlab.onera.net/numerics/mesh/paradigm/-/issues) section.
+Issues can be reported directly in the [Issues](https://gitlab.onera.net/numerics/mesh/paradigm/-/issues) section.

 ## License ##